stampit-org/stampit/README.md

     });

   // Now you can compose those old constructors just like you could
-  // with any other factory...
+  // with any other stamp...
   var myThing = stampit.compose(oldskool, newskool);

   var t = myThing();